krzysu/jquery.positioner/README.md

       margin: int                 // 0
       preserveSpace: boolean      // false

--   `parent` : parent element that limits box position
+-   `parent` : parent element that limits `selector` position
 -   `margin` : distance between positioned element and top of the window
 -   `preserveSpace` : if `true` will add temporary element in exactly the same dimensions like positioned element to preserve page layout

+## What about positioner.coffee?

+Positioner.coffee is a class written in CoffeeScript that do all the magic behind jquery.positioner.
+So you can use it directly in your project if you like together with tests in Jasmine.
+Jquery plugin is in fact only other form of initialization.

 ## Test suite